Tree Search vs Optimization Approaches for Map Generation: Introduction

 \section{Introduction}

 Generating levels for games is a research problem with broad relevance across most game genres and many domains outside of games.
 Video games, from shooters to role-playing games to puzzle games, need level generation in order to create larger and more replayable games, adapt games to players, simplify game development, and enable certain kinds of aesthetics.
 Domains such as architecture, urban planning, military simulation and logistics need scenario and environment generation for similar reasons, and these problems are often very similar to game level generation.
 In reinforcement learning, level generation allows for creating variable environments which helps with generalization~\cite{justesen2018illuminating}.
-For these reasons, the past decade has seen considerable interest in research on level generation and other forms of procedural content generation (PCG) from both academia and industry~\cite{shaker2016procedural}.
+For these reasons, the past decade has seen considerable interest in research on level generation and other forms of procedural content generation (PCG)~\cite{shaker2016procedural}.

-One particular approach to the generation of levels as well as other types of game content is to use evolutionary algorithms or similar global stochastic optimization algorithms to search for good levels.
-This approach, called search-based PCG, requires that the levels are represented in such a way that the level space can be efficiently searched, and that there is a fitness function which can reliably approximate the quality of the level~\cite{togelius2011search}.
+One approach to the generation of levels as well as other types of game content is to use evolutionary algorithms or similar global stochastic optimization algorithms to search for good levels.
+This approach, called search-based PCG, requires that the levels are represented in such a way that the level space can be efficiently searched, and that there is a fitness function which can reliably approximate content quality~\cite{togelius2011search}.

-As an alternative to using evolutionary methods for PCG, it has been suggested to use tree search methods such as Monte Carlo Tree Search (MCTS)~\cite{browne2012survey}.
-In particular, Browne showed that MCTS could be used to effectively search for simple polygon shapes in the Pentominoes\footnote{http://www.ericharshbarger.org/pentominoes/} puzzle domain~\cite{browne2013uct}.
-While it seems that both stochastic optimization and tree search can be used for level generation (and many related generative tasks), tree search methods are currently severely understudied; Browne's paper is one of very few applications of tree search to game content generation we have been able to find.
-Given the very different ways in which these algorithm types search a space of artifacts, it stands to reason that they should differ sharply in performance depending on the objective and representation.
+As an alternative to using evolutionary methods, tree search methods such as Monte Carlo Tree Search (MCTS)~\cite{browne2012survey} have been suggested for PCG.
+While it seems that both stochastic optimization and tree search can be used for level generation (and many related generative tasks), we have only been able to find a handful of papers doing PCG by tree search (see next section).
+Given the very different ways in which these algorithm types search, it stands to reason that they should differ sharply in performance depending on the objective and representation.
+Maybe there are domains where tree search significantly outperform optimization methods?